-A 1099 vs. W-2 pay difference calculator can be a great tool for employers and hiring managers, but it’s also important to put these pay conversions within the larger context of your business structure and employment practices.
-When it comes to hiring workers as 1099 contractors vs. W-2 employees, assessing all the labor costs and payroll consequences is often more difficult than it first appears.
+A 1099 vs W2 pay difference calculator can be a great tool for employers and hiring managers.
+It is also important to put these pay conversions in the larger context of your business structure and employment practices.
+When it comes to hiring workers as 1099 contractors or W-2 employees, assessing all the labor costs and payroll consequences is often more difficult than it first appears.

-For one thing, on the macro-level, the sheer number of employees a business has can affect the IRS classifies that business and the types of tax incentives it offers.
-On the individual level, the nature and size of the employees’ benefit package also makes it difficult to come up with a simple formula for 1099 vs. W-2 pay differences.
+On the macro level, the number of employees a business has can affect the IRS classifies that business, as well as the types of tax incentives it offers.
+On the individual level, the nature and size of the employees’ benefit package also makes it difficult to come up with a simple formula for a 1099 vs W2 pay difference calculator.
 Not to mention any number of extra “perks” that may come with the job in a traditional employee role.

 With this in mind, here’s a roundup of the best 1099 vs. W-2 pay difference calculators: